High School Competitive Events

 Debating Technological Issues

-Participants together to prepare for a debate against a team from another chapter.
+Participants work together to prepare for a debate against a team from another chapter.
 The teams will be instructed to take either the pro or con side of a selected subtopic.

 Digital Video Production